 Rhetoric and Writing

-First-year composition pedagogy; Writing Program Administration; Multilingual Writers; Feminist Rhetoric; Nineteenth-Century American Literature
+First-year composition pedagogy; Online pedagogy; Writing Program Administration; Multilingual Writers; Technical Writing; Disability Studies; Feminist Rhetoric; Nineteenth-Century American Literature

-Currently, Anne teaches freshman composition courses and plans to teach technical communication and online courses in her upcoming year.
-She serves on the Core Writing Committee and heads the Student Success and Enrichment subcommittees.
-Anne has been nominated for the Susan Deese-Roberts Teaching Assistant award (2019), the Core Writing Outstanding New Teaching Assistant of the Year (2019), and has received the Arms Endowed Fund for American Literature Studies (2018).
+At UNM, Anne currently teaches freshman composition and technical communication courses (face-to-face, remote scheduled, and online).
+She serves on the Core Writing Committee.
+Anne has been nominated for the Susan Deese-Roberts Teaching Assistant award (2019), received the Core Writing Outstanding New Teaching Assistant of the Year (2019), and has received the Arms Endowed Fund for American Literature Studies (2018).